-Monsanto, the makers of toxic pesticides like Round-Up, have over 150,000 people claiming lawsuits against the cancerous toxins found within their products.
-Despite Monsanto and Bayer’s assertions that the compounds in Round-Up and other products are perfectly harmless, many of these people have been diagnosed with non-Hodgkin’s lymphoma.
+Monsanto, the maker of toxic pesticides like Round-Up, has over 150,000 people claiming lawsuits against the cancerous toxins found within their products.
+Even though Monsanto and Bayer say that the chemicals in Round-Up and other products are completely safe, many of these people have been diagnosed with non-Hodgkin’s lymphoma.

 Pesticides with the most deadly poison we know of are sprayed all over our towns and cities.
 This contains the majority of crops grown in the United States (and around the world with exceptions for those who have banned the product like Sri Lanka).

 Because this substance is sprayed virtually everywhere, it penetrates into our groundwater, contaminating our water sources, our soil, and even the air we (and our dogs) breathe.

 Remember that this isn’t just about us.
 This has an impact on our dogs as well.
 They are also subjected to greater levels of exposure than humans.
 Your dog goes outdoors and rolls in the grass to take in the beautiful sunshine.